Seagate Technology Holdings plc [STX] stock Initiated by Exane BNP Paribas analyst, price target now $70

 The live audio webcast can be accessed online at Seagate’s Investor Relations website at investors.seagate.com.

-Seagate Technology Holdings plc represents 214.00 million in outstanding shares, while the company has a total market value of $11.27 billion with the latest information.
-STX stock price has been found in the range of $52.7848 to $54.9486.
+It opened the trading session at $55.96, the shares rose to $58.00 and dropped to $55.96, the range by which the price of stock traded the whole day.
+The daily chart for STX points out that the company has recorded -26.80% loss over the past six months.
+However, it is still -16.89% lower than its most recent low trading price.

-If compared to the average trading volume of 2.35M shares, STX reached a trading volume of 2688863 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 2.28M shares, STX reached to a volume of 4274928 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Seagate Technology Holdings plc [STX]: